Customer Service Chatbots: Everything You Need to KnowMichael Curran

 - They provide immediate responses

-- They provide customers with consistent support, 24/7, 365 days a year
+- They provide customers with consistent support, 24 hours a day, 365 days a year

 - As a self-service tool, they save time by limiting the need for users to get in touch with a live chat agent